Creating the Best Environment for an Intervention

 One thing we see in interventions on TV shows and movies that is correct is that they’re usually undertaken by people close to the person who is addicted.
 Often a collection of family members and friends, occasionally with a couple of colleagues who have worked alongside the individual.
 This reflects an important aspect of interventions, which is that they are private affairs that are emotionally taxing, and they shouldn’t have any unnecessary spectators.

 So Who Should Come?

 Keep the group of people holding the intervention small, and be sure to do plenty of planning with them beforehand.
 You should also consider contacting an interventionist well in advance to plan everything accordingly, as this will maximize the chances of success.
 If you’re looking for intervention services VA, go to our contact us page and call us today.

 Keeping with the theme of privacy that was mentioned above, you should also ensure the location is private and will remain uninterrupted throughout the intervention.
 It can be hard to find private spaces in some places, but try to avoid any form of hospitality as those venues are usually packed with triggers for those dealing with addiction.

 It can also be triggering to be confronted in a familiar environment, especially if that environment has any memories which could be associated with the substance the addict is struggling with.
 Formal indoor environments will work best, you may consider renting some space at your local community center on a quiet day, otherwise a psychiatrist or interventionist office may be more suitable.

-Remove All Triggers Prior to the Intervention
+Remove All Triggers Prior to Creating the Addiction Intervention Environment

 It may surprise you to find out that there are many kinds of triggers which can remind an addict about the substance they’re addicted to.
 When planning an intervention, especially in living spaces, it’s important to look around and think about what is visible in the room.
 The following should be removed from the environment: